-Gordon, a Federalist, was the representative for New Hampshire from 1799 to 1801.
+Gordon was the representative for New Hampshire and was a Federalist.
+He served from 1799 to 1801.

 From Jun 1797 to May 1800, Gordon missed 46 of 209 roll call votes, which is 22.0%.
 This is worse than the median of 12.5% among the lifetime records of representatives serving in May 1800.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses, major life events, and running for higher office.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|